rshap91/forest_cover/README.md

 ## Intro

-In this kaggle competition, participants are asked to predict the cover type of trees based on geographic features such distance from water, elevation, sun exposure, soil type, etc.
+In this kaggle competition, participants are asked to predict the cover type of trees based on geographic features such as distance from water, elevation, sun exposure, soil type, etc.

 I chose this competition because it was a great opportunity to practice